Skip to content

 Have you ever had a moment like this: looking at a newborn child, or standing at a cliff’s edge facing the sea, or listening to a piece of music late at night, and you felt something vast, real, yet utterly impossible to capture in words?
 That is reverence (AF15): joy in the presence of what exceeds understanding.

 Postulate 3 says: Tao necessarily possesses both an intelligible aspect and an ineffable aspect.
 In daily life, this means: some of the most profound experiences of your life are, by nature, beyond the reach of language.
-Not because your vocabulary is insufficient, but because these experiences belong to the domain of Mystery.
+They belong to the domain of Mystery, beyond any vocabulary’s reach.

 AI is a machine of language; it is unparalleled in the domain of the speakable.
 But it cannot touch what you know in your silence.
 When you hold the hand of a dying person, saying nothing, the understanding that flows between you is not information, not data, not content to be processed.
 That is Mystery unfolding between two finite beings.